dansmyers/ComputerOrganizationAndArchitecture/Notes/03d-Characters_and_Text.md

 printf("%c    %c    %c\n", charA, intA, hexA);
 ```

 In some cases, you need an awareness of a character's underlying numeric code.
 For example, character comparisons are based on the underlying ASCII codes.
-Therefore, `'Z'` (0x5A) comes before `'a'` (0x61) and `'['` (0x5B) comes after `'{'` (0x7D).
+Therefore, `'Z'` (0x5A) comes before `'a'` (0x61) and `'['` (0x5B) comes before `'{'` (0x7D).
 This has implications when sorting strings: all capital letters come before all lowercase letters.

 The code for `'A'` is decimal 65 (0x41) and `'a'` is 97 (0x61).
 Adding 32 converts an uppercase letter to its lowercase counterpart: